-Our current free public Wi-Fi service is available to everyone and offers free access to the internet at town centre outdoor areas and across public buildings, including libraries and leisure centres.
+Our current free public Wi-Fi service is available to everyone and offers free access to the internet.

 Where free public Wi-Fi is available

-We are now upgrading and expanding our Wi-Fi service to improve the speed of connection and provide improved availability at many more council locations including libraries, leisure centres, community centres and hubs, schools, care homes, retirement housing complexes, and other public-facing buildings.
+The public Wi-Fi service is available in many council locations including town centres, libraries, leisure centres, community centres and hubs, high schools, care homes, retirement housing complexes, and other public-facing council buildings.

-The upgraded Wi-Fi service is still being rolled out across several council buildings and locations.
-A full list of buildings where free public Wi-Fi is available will be published in due course once the implementation programme is complete.
+A full list of buildings where free public Wi-Fi is available will be published soon.

 How to connect